goinnn/django-multiselectfield/README.rst

 If you have a lot of django multiselect fields in list_display previous option can be much work.

-You can see it in `example project <https://github.com/goinnn/django-multiselectfield/blob/65376239ae7491414f896adb4d314349ff7c2667/example/app/apps.py#L34>`_.
+You can see it in the `example project <https://github.com/goinnn/django-multiselectfield/blob/65376239ae7491414f896adb4d314349ff7c2667/example/app/apps.py#L34>`_.

-This code is inspired for django code.
+This code is inspired by django code.
 It is possible that for other versions of Django you may need to adapt it.

 .. code-block:: python